google-github-actions/get-gke-credentials/README.md

       This only applies if "use_connect_gateway" is true.
       Defaults to auto discovery if empty.

--   `credentials` - (**DEPRECATED**) This input is deprecated.
-See [auth section](#via-google-github-actionsauth) for more details.
-Service account key to use for authentication.
-This should be the JSON formatted private key which can be exported from the Cloud Console.
-The value can be raw or base64-encoded.

 ## Outputs

 - Exports env var `KUBECONFIG` which is set to the generated `kubeconfig` file path.